microsoft/autogen/README.md

 FLAML is a lightweight Python library that finds accurate machine learning models automatically, efficiently and economically.
 It frees users from selecting learners and hyperparameters for each learner.
-It is fast and cheap.
+It is fast and economical.
 The simple and lightweight design makes it easy to extend, such as adding customized learners or metrics.
 FLAML is powered by a new, [cost-effective hyperparameter optimization](https://github.com/microsoft/FLAML/tree/main/flaml/tune) and learner selection method invented by Microsoft Research.
+FLAML leverages the structure of the search space to choose a search order optimized for both cost and error.
+For example, the system tends to propose cheap configurations at the beginning stage of the search, but quickly moves to configurations with high model complexity and large sample size when needed in the later stage of the search.
+For another example, it favors cheap learners in the beginning but penalizes them later if the error improvement is slow.
+The cost-bounded search and cost-based prioritization make a big difference in the the search efficiency under budget constraints.

 FLAML is easy to use:

 * With three lines of code, you can start using this economical and fast